martensonbj/fem-intro-to-go/09_methods/methods.md

 Similar to structs and variables, functions can also be bound to types.

+Methods are functions that care about, and are tightly linked to, state.

+Think object prototype methods in JavaScript.

+Methods are called on an instance of a struct.

 Let's revisit the `describeUser` function , and User struct, from a few examples ago:

 ```go